 - Visitors are advised to contact lodging properties directly with questions regarding reservations and availability.

 - If possible, visitors staying in vacation rentals should bring essentials with them, including paper and sanitizing products and non-perishable groceries.

-- Information regarding the most recent updates can be found on the City of Wilmington FAQ page.
-City of Wilmington COVID-19 FAQs
+- Information regarding the most recent updates can be found on the City of Wilmington COVID-19 FAQs page.

 Enhanced Safety Measures for Lodging